ydrive/EasySynth/README.md

 Our implementation was inspired by the [ProfFan's](https://github.com/ProfFan) [UnrealOpticalFlowDemo](https://github.com/ProfFan/UnrealOpticalFlowDemo), but we had to omit the engine patching to make this plugin as easy to use as possible (i.e. not requiring the engine to be manually built).
 The shader code that renders optical flow is baked inside the optical flow post-process material.
 It can be accessed by opening the post-process material from the plugin's content inside the Unreal Engine editor.

 <b>IMPORTANT:</b> Due to Unreal Engine [limitations](https://github.com/EpicGames/UnrealEngine/pull/6933) optical flow rendering assumes all objects other than the camera are stationary.
 If there are moving objects in the scene while rendering the sequence, the optical flow for these pixels will be incorrect.

+## Contributions

+This tool was designed to be as general as possible, but also to suit our internal needs.
+As we are not Unreal Engine experts you may find unusual or suboptimal implementations of different plugin functionalities.
+We encourage you to report those to us, or even contribute your fixes or optimizations.
+This also applies to the plugin widget Slate UI whose current design is at the minimal acceptable quality.